-Around two years ago the Philadelphia Phillies canceled their previously planned “Wall of Fame” ceremony for Pete Rose, my question today is this: Should the Cincinnati Reds, who a little over a year ago had a ceremony honoring Rose and retiring his jersey, rescind the honor?
+A few years ago the Philadelphia Phillies canceled their previously planned “Wall of Fame” ceremony for Pete Rose; my question today is this: Should the Cincinnati Reds, who a little over three years ago had a ceremony honoring Rose and retiring his jersey, rescind the honor?

 I know Pete Rose fans in the past have defended Rose no matter what he’s done, but there must be a breaking point.
 With the newest allegations about sex with underage girls brought to light, even the most devoted fans should have reached that point.
 I don’t see how a decent human being could still support this criminal.

-These latest criminal allegations are far worse than betting on baseball, which should have made it so the Phillies and Reds could not have honored Rose anyway, but Major League Baseball gave in probably due to the outcry of fans.
+The latest criminal allegations that came out a few years ago are far worse than betting on baseball, which should have made it so the Phillies and Reds could not have honored Rose anyway, but Major League Baseball gave in probably due to the outcry of fans.
 Rose was lucky to get what he did from the MLB, considering the rules of his contract stated that he would be banished if he bet on baseball.

 The allegations were made public in sworn testimony a couple of years ago as part of a federal Here is copy of the legal documents that Rose filed against Dowd. defamation lawsuit Rose filed against John Dowd, the high-profile Washington attorney whose investigation eventually led to Rose’s ouster from Major League Baseball.